nowprototypeit/docs/views/url-based/variants/010-create-a-variant.md

 ### 2. Add starter files to this directory

-Add starter files to the directory.

-Example: A common first starter file is a homepage template, which you can name `index.njk` <!--why do we specifically mention this?-->.
-When a new prototype is created, your variant copies this file into the prototype's `views` directory.
+When you create a new prototype, your variant copies any starter file into the prototype's `views` directory.

 Here's an example of what you might include in `my-really-helpful-starter-files/app/views/index.njk`: